wisniewskikr/chrisblog-it-cloud/spring-cloud/transactions/springcloud-transactions-saga-choreography/README.md

 using **SAGA** architecture pattern type **choreography** with usage **Java** programming language and **Spring Cloud** and **Spring Boot 3** frameworks.

 SAGA enables transaction management in distributed architecture.
-It means that if transaction fails in one microservice then it's rolled back in all microservices.
-Type choreography means every microservices handles rollback itself.
+It means that if transaction fails in one of microservices then it's rolled back in all microservices.
+Type choreography means that every microservices handles rollback itself basing on event from some of messaging server (e.g. Kafka).

 ##### Services
 This project consists of following applications: